lennart/style-less/README.md

 * write a command line tool to make the above example work
 * more test coverage (maybe I am still missing something within the less.js spec)
 * options for formatting like, suppressing single-line compressions
+* shorten synopsis and try to include as much of the less spec as possible